 If the beneficiaries are named in your life insurance policy, the Will has no influence on the distribution of the policy’s contents, as the amount goes straight to the named beneficiaries.
 There is no need in this case to mention the life insurance policy in the Will.
 What is important about named beneficiaries is that the names are up to date.
 If a divorce has taken place, for example, you may want to change the name of a beneficiary.

 Life insurance as part of a superannuation policy

 Sometimes, a life insurance policy is included in the superannuation policy, which means the former is handled differently with more restrictions attached.
 You may only be permitted to name your estate as a beneficiary or somebody who is considered a dependent in relation to superannuation law.
 If you are in this situation and have no named beneficiary, the trustee for the superannuation fund may override any decision you made and distribute the insurance policy contents appropriately.

 You should provide beneficiary nominations to both the superannuation funds and the life insurance business so that you know where your life insurance and superannuation end up.

-Most aspects concerning nominating beneficiaries are part of legal documents, so to help ensure you have completed all the necessary details you should consult with an estate lawyer who will check all the paperwork to ensure you comply with Queensland state law.
+Most aspects concerning nominating beneficiaries are part of legal documents, so to help ensure you have completed all the necessary details you should consult with an Insurance Claim Lawyers in Gold Coast who will check all the paperwork to ensure you comply with Queensland state law.